ForrestXie9/CEEO/README.md

 ------------------------------- Copyright --------------------------------

 Permission is granted to copy and use this code for research, noncommercial purposes, provided this copyright notice is retained and the origin of the code is cited.
-The code is provided "as is" and without any warranties, express or implied.

 If you have further questions, please contact me.
 My email address is: lindong.xie@connect.polyu.hk